FantasticBrain2014/PGX/README.md

 # PGX 1.0 documentation

-## PGX is a simple library for creating 2D games.
+## PGX is a simple python library for creating 2D games.
 ## It includes:
    - Many shape widgets
    - A Camera